Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Woi offers satellite broadband which gives Kiwis the ability to get connected when they aren’t able to access wireless or fibre broadband.
 Woi’s service is provided by Kacific satellite, the first satellite operator in New Zealand that can deliver speeds similar to the slowest fibre through a small satellite antenna installed on your roof.

-There are three plans available, all with unlimited broadband but each has a different maximum download speed:
+There are four plans available, all with unlimited broadband but each has a different maximum download speed and has capped priority speed data ranging from 130GB to 2000GB (your speed reduces when you reach your monthly data allowance):

-- Woi 1 offers up to 40Mbps download speeds and comes with a satellite dish of 75cm.
+- Woi 1 offers up to 12Mbps download speeds and comes with a satellite dish of 75cm.

-- Woi 2 delivers up to 50Mbps download speeds through a satellite dish of 1.2m.
-This plan can be upgraded to have a download speed of up to 100Mbps.
+- Woi 2 delivers up to 30Mbps download speeds through a satellite dish of 1.2m.

 With unlimited satellite broadband, you can connect your home or business to cloud services, have Zoom meetings with colleagues, watch Netflix or catch up on the latest sport.

 - Broad coverage.
 Woi satellite broadband can be accessed by anyone who doesn’t have access to stable internet or finds their current connection is too slow.

 - Comparative speed.
 Woi satellite matches the slower speeds experienced with fibre, so you can easily download files and stream TV shows.